 How to use this form

-- Time slots are in 10 minutes increments.
-Minimum session time is 50 minutes.
+- Time slots are in 10 minutes increments

 - Choose the time slots that most closely match your class period or instruction session start time.
 Adjust the end time by using the pulldown menu that appears.

-- Leave additional scheduling details, if necessary, in the Comments box on the form.
+- Leave additional scheduling details, if necessary, in the Comments box on the booking form.

 Note: Booking approval is mediated for all locations and subject to librarian availability.